prometheus-operator/poctl/Documentation/commands/analyze/index.md

 ### Prometheus Namespace Selectors and Service Selectors

-The Prometheus server requires proper service discovery to be enabled.
-In order for that we need to ensure that any Namespace Selector defined has a matching existing namespace.
-The same applies for Service Selectors defined, as if any of then is defined (ServiceMonitor, PodMonitor, ScrapeConfig Probe PrometheusRule) the CRDs (Custom Resource Definitions) needs to exits and properly matched.
+The Prometheus server relies on proper service discovery to function correctly.
+To achieve this, we must ensure that any defined Namespace Selector corresponds to an existing namespace.
+Similarly, for Service Selectors, it is crucial that they align with existing resources.
+Whether using ServiceMonitor, PodMonitor, ScrapeConfig, Probe, or PrometheusRule, the respective Custom Resource (CR) must exist and be properly matched.

 ## Analyze Alertmanager